robusta-dev/robusta/docs/help.rst

     .. note::

-      another solution is to run a command (e.g gen-config) directly with python: ``python3 -m robusta.cli.main gen-config``
+      If you prefer not to update PATH, you can use Python's ``-m`` flag

-.. details:: CLI SSL certificate issue
+      ``python3 -m robusta.cli.main gen-config``

-    This error may suggest a python certificate package is missing in your system.
+.. details:: SSL certificate issues on Mac OS when using the cli

-    Try running the script located at:
+    This implies a python package with certificates is missing on your system.

-    /Applications/Python 3.9/Install Certificates.command
+    To fix it, run ``/Applications/Python 3.9/Install Certificates.command``

     For more info see:
     https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate